-The project 'Research on the diversity and conservation of the butterflies of Semuliki National Park' aims to document butterfly species diversity of the park in combination with educating local communities on the importance of insect conservation .
-A current total of 546 butterfly species have been recorded so far in the park (as of 23/11/2023) - see species records and additions tab.
-This continues from fieldwork and reference material investigation that began in 2013 and which has contributed to over 200 newly recorded species for the park.
+The project 'Diversity and conservation of the butterflies of Semuliki National Park' aims to document butterfly species diversity of the park in combination with educating local communities on the importance of insect conservation .
+A current total of 546 butterfly species have been recorded so far in the park (as of 23/01/2024) - see species records and additions tab.
+This continues from fieldwork and reference material investigation that began in 2013 and which has contributed to over 200 newly recorded and referenced species for the park.

 One way to evaluate the significant biodiversity intactness of a forest and ultimately its conservation value is to measure where ecological assemblages remain intact, independent of any natural macroecological variations in species diversity or endemism.
 Long-term monitoring programmes can identify assemblage change (species abundance and diversity) from effects of habitat and climate change but unfortunately data deficiency of butterfly species in the biodiverse Afrotropical region is all to common.